Are your recruitment efforts accounting for inflation?

 Target talent pools in smaller cities

-While experts explain that the geographic wage gap is shrinking in the U.S., new reserach suggests that companies can still save by hiring employees in cheaper cities.
+While experts explain that the geographic wage gap is shrinking in the U.S., new research suggests that companies can still save by hiring employees in cheaper cities.
 Another factor is remote work.
 Allowing employees to work remotely can open up a more affordable talent pool.

 Instead of hiring engineers from Silicon Valley, you can now hire someone in a smaller city and allow them to work remotely.
-Geographies are leveling out a bit with pay, so you may not get the pre-pandemic geo-specific labor discounts, but you can find slightly cheaper labor in small- and mid-market areas.
+Geographies are levelling out a bit with pay, so you may not get the pre-pandemic geo-specific labor discounts, but you can find slightly cheaper labor in small- and mid-market areas.

 Get creative with employee offerings

 Some companies can’t afford to offer the big tech salaries that Silicon Valley companies or corporate conglomerates can.
 But you can get creative with what you offer employees to attract and retain them, especially during the great resignation.